aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

 .. [#f1] In order to avoid duplication of KpointsData, you would first need to learn how to query the database, therefore we will ignore this issue for now.
 .. [#f2] A process is considered active if it is either ``Created``, ``Running`` or ``Waiting``.
 If a process is no longer active, but terminated, it will have a state ``Finished``, ``Killed`` or ``Excepted``.
-.. [#f3] Connecting an input ``parent_folder`` to a calculation, in order to mark it as a restart, is a pattern that is applied extensively in the ``aiida-quantumespresso`` plugin, but it is also a very general and standard pattern for plugins to indicate a restart.
-In this way, the relation in the graph is: ``parent_calculation --> remote_folder --> restart_calculation``.
-We remind that the intermediate node of type ``RemoteFolder`` represents in the graph a "symbolic link" to the folder where the ``parent_calculation`` run on the remote computer.
-In this way, all the checkpoint files are not stored in the AiiDA repository (these could be big), but still the relationship (and so the provenance) between the two calculations is correctly represented in AiiDA.
-It is the responsibility of the calculation plugin (in this case the plugin for the ``pw.x`` code) to know what to do when a ``parent_folder`` is specified.
-In the case of Quantum ESPRESSO plugin, the code will copy the ``outdir`` of the parent simulation into the correct location, so that Quantum ESPRESSO can find the wavefunctions, charge densities, ...
+.. [#f3] The ``parent_folder`` input for reusing the remote working folder of a previous calculation is specific to the ``aiida-quantumespresso`` plugin, but similar patterns are used in other plugins.
+    The ``PwCalculation`` ``CalcJob`` plugin will copy the ``outdir`` of the parent simulation into the appropriate location, where Quantum ESPRESSO's ``pw.x`` executable looks for wavefunctions, charge densities, etc.
+    This allows to keep the checkpoint files (which may be large) on the remote machine, while still recording the provenance of the new calculation in the AiiDA graph as: ``parent_calculation --> remote_folder --> restart_calculation``.